Owyhee River: Mining

+Death of Jean Baptiste Charbonneau

+On May 16, 1866, the Indian Lemhi Shoshone-French son of Sacagawea, Jean Baptiste Charbonneau (1805–1866), died on May 16, 1866, at age 61 years old, near Jordan Creek / Owyhee River and Jordan Valley.
+He died after catching a "chill" or pneumonia upon crossing the Owyhee River en route from California to new gold field strikes in the old Montana Territory near the Owyhee River and Jordan Creek.

+After almost a century of neglect, his grave is now well-marked, off the highway of U.S. Route 95 (see U.S. Route 95 in Oregon), near Danner, Oregon at 42°57′07.1″N 117°20′21.4″W, at Jordan Valley.

 Course

-The source of the Owyhee River is in northeastern Nevada, in northern Elko County, approximately 50 mi north of the city of Elko.
+The source of the Owyhee River is in northeastern Nevada, in northern Elko County, approximately 50 mi north of the county seat / town of Elko.
 It flows north along the east side of the Independence Mountains of Nevada, passing through Wild Horse Reservoir and then cutting northeast past the north end of the range.
-The river runs through the Humboldt-Toiyabe National Forest, and then past the communities of Mountain City and Owyhee in the Duck Valley Indian Reservation.
+The river runs through the Humboldt-Toiyabe National Forest, and then past the communities of Mountain City and Owyhee in the Duck Valley Indian Reservation of Nevada.
 It then enters southwestern Idaho, flowing northwest for approximately 50 mi across the southwest corner of the state through Owyhee County.
 It is then joined by the South Fork Owyhee River from the south, approximately 10 mi east of the Oregon border.
 The main tributary of the South Fork is the Little Owyhee River.